Parkour Singapore Classes Review – A2 Singapore Parkour

-A2 Singapore Parkour Review – Facilities
+A2 Parkour Singapore Classes Review

 Free Runner Lodge

-Alternatively, if you just want to use the Free Runners Lodge without instruction you can do so every day for $100SGD a month.
+Or, if you only want to use the Free Runners Lodge without instruction, you can do so every day for $100SGD a month.

-A2 Singapore Parkour Review – Training Style
+A2 Singapore Parkour Training Style

-A2 Singapore Parkour Review – Training Curriculum
+A2 Singapore Parkour Training Curriculum

 The instructors love parkour and it shows.
 They would often use the “break-time” to try new things and improve their own skills.

-Basic Lesson Structure
+Basic Parkour Lesson Structure

 Cool down.
 Basic cool-down and stretch.

-A2 Singapore Parkour – Highlights
+A2 Singapore Parkour Training Highlights

 There where a few things that stick in my mind about my time with A2 Movements.